A note regarding COVID-19

 Freeport Municipal Park, 421 N. Brazosport Blvd.

-Since 1947, anglers have been drawn to this fishing tournament in the hopes of catching the biggest redfish, barracuda, or any other offshore or inshore fish.
-Along with fishing, the Fiesta has games, food, live entertainment, dances, arts and crafts, and a fireworks display on Saturday night.
-The tournament is one of the largest on the Gulf and includes prizes for both offshore and inshore categories.
+Since 1947, anglers have been drawn to this fishing tournament each year in the hopes of catching the biggest redfish, barracuda, or any other offshore or inshore fish.
+There’s also lots of games, food, live entertainment, dances, arts and crafts, and a fireworks display on Saturday night.

 Weatherford